-Purchase of Service: For State Fiscal years 2018-2019 RPC has agreed to continue in the role of Lead Agency for FTA Section 5310 Purchase of Service funding for the Southeast NH Regional Coordination Council for Community Transportation (Region 10 RCC).
+Purchase of Service: For State Fiscal years 2018-2019 RPC has agreed to take on the role of Lead Agency for FTA Section 5310 Purchase of Service funding for the Southeast NH Regional Coordination Council for Community Transportation (Region 10 RCC).
 The Planning Commission will serve as the grant manager for these FTA funds to be used to purchase transportation services the elderly and individuals with disabilities in the RCC service area, which includes the SRPC region and the eastern portion of the RPC region.
 Transportation services will be purchased from COAST as well as human service transportation providers meeting service standards adopted by the RCC consistent with FTA requirements.
 Funds are made available to the region through NHDOT.
 This role has similarly been taken on by SNHPC and NRPC for the RCCs in their regions.
-Section 5310 POS funds available to the region for the two year period total \$354,163, and up to 5% may be billed for administrative expenses, classified as Mobility Management.
-Assuming full utilization of the grant funding for purchase of service, the administrative fee to RPC will be \$17,708 over the two year grant period.
+Section 5310 POS funds available to the region for the two year period total \$325,456, and up to 5% may be billed for administrative expenses, classified as Mobility Management.
+Assuming full utilization of the grant funding for purchase of service, the administrative fee to RPC will be \$16,273 over the two year grant period.

-COAST Transit Planning [COAST]: COAST will undertake the following activities using FTA Section 5307 and Section 5310 Funds, and may utilize both COAST staff resources and /or outside consulting assistance:
+COAST Transit Planning [COAST]: COAST will undertake the following activities using FTA Section 5307 Funds, and may utilize both COAST staff resources and /or outside consulting assistance:

-Provide assistance with planning and mobility management to ACT, the Regional Coordinating Council (RCC) for the Southeast NH region
+- Provide assistance with planning and mobility management to ACT, the Regional Coordinating Council (RCC) for the Southeast NH region. - Participate in updates as needed to the coordinated public transit/human service transportation plan for the region.